 Co-op vs. Internship

-- Third, the co-op and internship pays better than most summer jobs for college students.
+- Co-ops and internships often pay better than most summer jobs for college students.

 - Contact the Career and Professional Development Office for listings of opportunities.
 They can also help you create your resume and discuss interview techniques.

 - Register for the Pioneer Career Network (PCN), so you can start receiving offers from companies.